 'That's not enough to kill me.'

-Rikuo chuckled, a tired, thoroughly satisfied sound.
+Rikuo chuckled, a thoroughly satisfied sound.
 'Good.
 Because that was just a warm up.'

-Zen lifted his head, eyes wide with alarmed astonishment.
-They narrowed to slits again when Rikuo snickered soundlessly.
+Zen lifted his head, eyes wide with alarm.
+They narrowed to slits when Rikuo snickered.

 'Cut it out,' Zen sighed, letting his head sink back.

 Yeah, definitely time to start worrying about himself.